Course

 Wong-Baker FACES

 This pain scale is very commonly used for children aged three and older.
-The scale uses six pictures of faces varying from a face without pain to a face with a lot of pain.
+It uses six pictures of faces, ranging from a face without pain to a face with a lot of pain.
 To use it, the child is asked to pick which face represents how they are feeling.

 FLACC